6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 • Laser treatment can help with the discoloration of the skin.

-• The doctor may prescribe the use of Topical retinoids to prevent keratin from clogging the pores.
+• The doctor may prescribe the use of topical retinoids to prevent keratin from clogging the pores.

 5. Perioral Dermatitis